AshwagAlmsrohi/Udasty-Wrangling-and-Analyzing-Data/README.md

 Key points to keep in mind when data wrangling for this project:

-.The project only need original ratings (no retweets) that have images.
+1/The project only need original ratings (no retweets) that have images.
 Though there are 5000+ tweets in the dataset, not all are dog ratings and some are retweets.

-.Assessing and cleaning the entire dataset completely would require a lot of time, and is not necessary to practice and demonstrate your skills in data wrangling.
+2/Assessing and cleaning the entire dataset completely would require a lot of time, and is not necessary to practice and demonstrate your skills in data wrangling.

-.Therefore, the requirements of this project are only to assess and clean at least 8 quality issues and at least 2 tidiness issues in this dataset.
+3/Therefore, the requirements of this project are only to assess and clean at least 8 quality issues and at least 2 tidiness issues in this dataset.

-.Cleaning includes merging individual pieces of data according to the rules of tidy data.
+4/Cleaning includes merging individual pieces of data according to the rules of tidy data.

-.The fact that the rating numerators are greater than the denominators does not need to be cleaned.
+5/The fact that the rating numerators are greater than the denominators does not need to be cleaned.
 This unique rating system is a big part of the popularity of # WeRateDogs.

-.The project does not require gathering tweets beyond August 1st, 2017.
+6/The project does not require gathering tweets beyond August 1st, 2017.

 # Project Details

 The tasks in this project are as follows:

-.Data wrangling, which consists of:
+1/Data wrangling, which consists of:

    Gathering data (downloadable file in the Resources tab in the left most panel of your classroom and linked in step 1 below).

    Assessing data.

    Cleaning data.

-.Storing, analyzing, and visualizing your wrangled data
+2/Storing, analyzing, and visualizing your wrangled data

-.Reporting on:
+3/Reporting on:

    Data wrangling efforts.

    Data analyses and visualizations.